yeshua453/website/docs/controls/listview.md

 ### `divider_thickness`

-If greater than `0` then Divider is used as a spacing between ListView items.
+If greater than `0` then Divider is used as a spacing between list view items.

 ### `first_item_prototype`

 `True` if the dimensions of the first item should be used as a "prototype" for all other items, i.e. their height or width will be the same as the first item.

-Default is `False`.
+Defaults to `False`.

 ### `horizontal`